Vince Marrow

-Vincent Charles Marrow (born August 17, 1968) is an American football coach and former NFL tight end.
-He is currently the Associate Head Coach at the University of Kentucky.
+Vincent Charles Marrow (born August 17, 1968) is an American football executive, former coach, and former professional tight end.
+He is the Executive of Player Personnel and Development for the University of Louisville, a position he has held since June 2025.

 Early years

 Marrow played basketball and football at Cardinal Mooney High School in Youngstown, Ohio.

 College career

 Marrow played basketball at Youngstown State University for two years (1988–89).
 He transferred to the University of Toledo where he played in 11 games as a tight end in his final collegiate season.
 He was named to the All-Mid-American Conference second-team in 1991.

 Professional career

-Marrow was drafted by the Buffalo Bills in the 11th round of the 1992 NFL Draft (307th pick overall).
+Marrow was drafted by the Buffalo Bills in the 11th round of the 1992 NFL draft (307th pick overall).

 Coaching career

 Marrow was named tight ends coach for the Omaha Nighthawks of the United Football League on May 10, 2010.